i3dsymposium/i3dsymposium.github.io/2025/cfp.md

 *__Summary:__ 10 January 2025 deadline; at most 16 pages + references (shorter submissions are welcome); anonymous submission; submission link <https://easychair.org/conferences/?conf=i3d2025>*

+*Committee notifications and camera-ready dates have been shifted by a few days from the original announcement.*

 The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games (I3D) is the leading conference for real-time 3D computer graphics and human interaction.
 The symposium brings together researchers, engineers, and industry professionals to discuss their latest work on real-time and interactive computer graphics and related applications.
 The symposium has a long legacy of innovative and excellent technical content, with influential work on rendering, texture synthesis, collision detection, VR interaction, animation, and many other areas of real-time computer graphics, having been presented at the conference.